-Nadine Burquel provides a comprehensive guide to EFMD’s leading programmes for personal and professional development
+Nadine Burquel provides a comprehensive guide to EFMD’s leading programmes for personal and professional development in 2018.

 EFMD leadership programmes support business schools with organisational development and individual leaders and managers with personal and professional development.
 Of the programmes briefly covered in this article, three programmes specifically address professionals who are new to their jobs while three others take upcoming leaders to the next level.
 The objective of these programmes is to raise awareness, share knowledge and provide reflective high-level strategic conversations.
 Participants develop new leadership and management skills and build their own international networks.
 The programmes described here all comprise plenary sessions, practical work on case resolutions, reflections and networking building.
 They last from four to six days.

 This programme, described in detail on page 10, consists of one single module spread over three days.
 It brings together 20 new deans and top university and business school leaders.
 The programme Chair is the former Dean of the China Europe International Business School (CEIBS), Rolf Cremer.
 Leading Deans from across Europe give high-level presentations with detailed conversations and debate addressing the themes of disruption in business schools, facility management, the publication race, the role of the president to manage strategic directions across the institution, and transversal themes such as cost and revenue generation, fundraising and student and staffing issues.
 Each day, specific sessions focus on “What could I have done better?” in which participants share their experiences.
 These powerful learning opportunities deal with mergers, crisis management and reputation disasters.

 This programme is offered in collaboration with EURAM, the European Academy of Management.
 The four-day programme comprises plenary sessions, interactive workshops and structured group work centring on the design of new research strategies.
 The programme deals with four themes building on understanding and networking:

 • learning from each other